ShadowDara/xournalpp-pluginhub/README.md

-# Inofficial Xournalpp Pluigin Hub
+# Inofficial Xournalpp Plugin Hub

-This is an Idea for the Pluigin Hub Repository for Xournal++
+This is an Idea for the Plugin Hub Repository for Xournal++

 ## TODO